-Once you are confident that the data has been successfully parsed, cleaned, and mapped, it must be sent to a reviewer (a Workiva SA) to be approved.
+Once you are confident in the data, it must be sent to a reviewer (a Workiva SA) to be approved.
 If they find it acceptable, they will approve it.
 Until they approve the mapping project, you will not see a clickable Commit button on your screen.